 It’s been ages since I’ve had a caramel dipped apple, and since these apples are so small, the amount of caramel consumed would be minuscule and easy on the toofies.
 But wait, just plain old caramel?
 No way.
 I needed to revisit my first cooking show.
 There was definitely going to be peanut butter involved, and no one was sending me to my room this time.

 When I got home, I saw I was out of peanut butter.
-I cursed myself silently while checking the mail, then noticed a package on the doorstep.
+I cursed to myself silently while checking the mail, then noticed a package on the doorstep.
 When I opened it, I couldn’t believe my eyes or luck, two jars of Planter’s peanut butter!
 Divine intervention?
 Well, not exactly, more like perfect timing.
-I had opted in to receive these jars from Planters via the Foodbuzz Tastemaker’s Program and the National Peanut Board, about a week or less before (you all know what a peanut butter freak I am).
+I had opted in to receive these jars from Planters via the Foodbuzz Tastemaker’s Program and the National Peanut Board, about a week or less before (you all know what a peanut butter freakazoid I am).
 Things like this don’t normally happen to me since I’m sort of the living, breathing, walking, talking epitome of Murphy’s Law aka Queen Murphy’s Law.

 Frankly, I’d love nothing more than to abdicate that throne, and this was certainly a good start!